Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Results

-1000 random test samples were presented for inference in simulation, and 10 samples on Dynap-SE2 hardware.
-In all cases, mismatch was either simulated (for ``simulated'' and ``quantized'' results), or was present on the Dynap-SE2 hardware device.
-Test samples produced high output firing rates in general (>100~Hz simulation; TEST in Tab.~\ref{tab:fn_rate_response}), but with low FRR close to 1.
-The worst-case FRR for test samples in simulation was 1.5; for the quantized network was 1.6; for inference on the HW was 3.2.
-Target samples produced similar maximum firing rates, but with higher FRR.
+In all cases, mismatch was either simulated (for ``simulated'' and ``quantized'' results), or was physically present on the DYNAP-SE2 hardware device.
+Untrained test samples produced high output firing rates in general (>100~Hz simulation; TEST in Tab.~\ref{tab:fn_rate_response}), but with low FRR close to 1.
+The worst-case, highest FRR for the untrained test samples, indicating false-positive discrimination, was 1.5 in simulation; 1.6 for the quantized network; and 3.2 for inference on the DYNAP-SE2 HW.
+Trained target frozen noise input samples produced similar maximum firing rates as the untrained test samples, but with much higher FRR.

 The experimental results indicate that quantization and mismatch cause information loss when converting an optimized network to a hardware configuration.
 However, despite this loss of information and device mismatch, the decision mechanism remains functional.
 The hardware deployed model also successfully distinguishes trained input samples, with high FRR.